 And it’s basically impossible to not picture David Bowie.

-Anyways, I really did enjoy this book a lot!
-The writing’s wonderful and a retelling of Labyrinth is a really clever idea.
 I was a little confused at the ending because it’s just… over.
 It felt like someone pulled the plug on the story.
 But thank you to everyone in the comments for telling mere there’s another book coming!
-If it’s really a companion novel about her brother, I am 200% more into it because he was my favorite character!!
-His story was adorable and I definitely want more about him.
+If it’s really a companion novel about her brother, I am SO excited because he was my favorite character.
+I definitely want more about him.

 Thank you to the publisher for sending me an ARC!